judeharis/axi_mlir/README.md

 ## Step 3 - Experiments

-Now you have all the required binarys built you can reproduce experiments from the paper.
+Now that you have all the required binaries built, you can reproduce experiments from the paper.
-The experiments [readme](https://github.com/judeharis/axi_mlir/tree/cgo2024_artifact/experiments/README.md) and the paper's artifact appendix provides the details required to compile and run the experiments.
+The experiments [readme](https://github.com/judeharis/axi_mlir/tree/cgo2024_artifact/experiments/README.md) and the paper's artifact appendix provide the details required to compile and run the experiments.

 ---

 ## AXI4MLIR library
-Here are some of the key files where AXI4MLIR is defined within the llvm-project
+Here are some of the key files where AXI4MLIR is defined within the llvm-project:

 [Accel Dialect](https://github.com/agostini01/llvm-project/blob/f2172866a5c47516dd4f4b823c7a75c96821f6f7/mlir/include/mlir/Dialect/Accel/IR/AccelOps.td)